-For example, if your organization is using tape-based backup rather than cloud-based, then the security measures associated with it also changes.
-If your organization is using the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care off for these back-ups.
-If it's a cloud-based backup approach then technical teams and security have to make sure that the cloud storages are secure and protected with encryption mechanisms.
+For example, if your organization uses tape-based backup rather than cloud-based, then the security measures associated with it also change.
+If your organization uses the tape-based backup approach by storing the data in any removable media or magnetic drives, then there should have to be some physical security that needs to be taken care of for these back-ups.
+If it's a cloud-based backup approach, then the technical teams and security have to ensure that the cloud storages are secure and protected with encryption mechanisms.

 Major Types of Backup

-There is the most common, major and popular types backup are mentioned below:
+There is the most common, major, and popular types of backup are mentioned below:

-As the name suggests, does a full data backup of every single file as well as a folder as the system is backed up.
-The time required as well as space is more than other backup types but data restoring process for lost data from these backup done at a much faster rate.
+As the name suggests, does a full data backup of every single file and a folder as the system is backed up.
+The time required and space is more than other backup types, but the data restoration process for lost data from these back-ups is done faster.

-- Advantage: The entire collection of data and it's backup copy is available in one single location and hence it is easy to manage.
+- Advantage: The entire collection of data and its backup copy is available in one location, and hence, it is easy to manage.

 - Disadvantage: Time and space taken by this technique are more.